Do you want a wedding that doesn’t feel like a performance where everyone is looking at you?

 One of my personal favorite views and hikes, as it’s quick and dirty with insane visual reward!
 Close to Halifax, and walking less than 10 mins gets you this view.

-Pros: Short Hike, secluded with a stunning view, less than 30 mins from downtown Halifax
+Pros: Short Hike, secluded with a stunning view, less than 30 mins from downtown Halifax, usually very few other hikers

 ..
 AND THERE ARE SO MANY MORE.
 Nova Scotia is filled with so many beautiful hidden gems for tying the knot.
 It’s extremely introvert friendly, quiet, and perfect for those couples wanting a stress-free elopement experience.

-We're Sebrina and Kevin - Halifax Nova Scotia Elopement Photographers and Small Wedding planning guides.
-Available worldwide to bring to life your unique and intentional wedding day.
+I'm Sebrina, Your Nova Scotia Elopement Photographer and planning guide.
+Available in Nova Scotia and Argentina to bring to life your unique and intentional wedding day.